pdorrell/test-popup-extension/README.md

 ---------------------------

-The project is configured so that the functionality of the extension can be run directly inside a web page &ndash; open the file **index.html** directly in a browser (enable popups if necessary), and the popup window will appear and let you change the title of that page.
+The project is configured so that the functionality of the extension can be run directly inside a test web page &ndash; open the file **index.html** directly in a browser (enable popups if necessary), and the popup window will appear and let you change the title of that page.

+This is an easier to run code during development, since your edit-compile-run cycle is:

+* Edit and save code
+* Refresh page in browser

+instead of:

+* Edit and save code
+* Refresh extension in browser
+* Refresh page in browser
+* Click on extension icon

-You can also access a copy of the same page at http://pdorrell.github.io/test-popup-extension/.
+You can also access a copy of the same test web page at http://pdorrell.github.io/test-popup-extension/.